-From the Fifth Tri-Short Story Collection Death in Years, Years In Life
+From the Fifth Tri-Short Story Collection Death In Years, Years In Life

 This story is an original idea written by me.© Thanks for reading.

-See you later, God willing. 🙂
+See you next Tuesday, God willing. 🙂

-Story One Death By Anger
+First story Death By Anger